Kāpiti family describe life in self-isolation

 Having structure throughout their day has played a big part in keeping everyone sane.

-Amy had set up a daily schedule for the children, after they've made their beds and tidied up after breakfast, which starts with making their lunchboxes.
+Amy had set up a daily schedule for the children, after they've made their beds and tidied up after breakfast, which starts with making their lunches.

 Making their lunchboxes, apart from weekend days, was important as it stopped a lot of pantry visits and promoted healthy eating.